f5devcentral/terraform-cloud-azure-bigip-demo/README.md

         }
 ```

-if you need to create support for another workspace duplicate an existing map, add it to the array, and adjust values as appropriate.
+Do the following if you need to create support for another branch/environment.
+- duplicate an existing map
+- add it to the array
+- adjust values as appropriate

 For example, if you need to add support for `francecentral` you could do as follows;

 ```
         east = {